NBC turns to capuchin monkey in broader comedy drive

 “She is super cool.
 She is the most famous monkey in Hollywood,” said Kirk.
 “She is pretty amazing.”

-U.S. viewers will get a sneak peek of “Animal Practice” next month during NBC’s coverage of the London Olympics, before starting its run in September.
+U.S viewers will get a sneak peek of “Animal Practice” next month during NBC’s coverage of the London Olympics, before starting its run in September.
+(Reporting By Jill Serjeant; Editing by Christine Kearney and Steve Orlofsky)